iurilandolt/FDF/README.md

 	mlx_put_image_to_window(instance->mlx_ser, instance->mlx_win, instance->mlx_img.img, 0, 0);

-to initialize the graphical server and assign a window to it there is a series of step we must take. here is an example of a startup sequence; iniitate graphical server, alloc new window, alloc new image, set values and pointers for the t_data struct, keep the window open.
+to initialize the graphical server and assign a window to it there is a series of steps we must take. here is an example of a startup sequence;

+iniitate graphical server,

+alloc new window, alloc new image,

+set values and pointers for the t_data struct,

+keep the window open.

  	void	mlx_startup(t_session *instance)
 	{